lingduoduo/CheatSheet/vi.md

 ####  Editing File in vi

-vi command mode (Esc)

-* k - Up one line
-* j - Down one line
-* h - Left one character
-* l - Right one character
-* w - Right one word
-* b - Left one word
-* ^ - Go to the beginning of the line
-* $ - Got to the end of the line
-* x - Delete a character
-* dw - delete a word
-* dd - delete a line
-* D - delete from the current position
-* r - replace the current character
-* cw - change the current word
-* cc - change the current line
-* c$ - change the text fromthe current position
-* C - save as c$
-* ~ - reverses the case of a character
-* * u - undo whatever you just did
-* ctrl+r - redo whatever you just did
-* yy - copy(yank, cut) the current line into the buffer
-* Nyy - copy(yank, cut) the next N lines, including the current line, into the buffer
-* p - put(paste) the line(s) in the buffer into the text after the current line

-* /<pattern> start a forward search, type n to next match , type N to previous match
-* ?<pattern> start a reverse search, type n to next match , type N to previous match

 vi line mode (:)
 * :w - Writes(saves) the file
 * :w! - Forces the file to be saved
 * :q - Quit